 - Find a set of bearings with built-in spaces as they are considered high-quality and helpful in generating pace.

 So, if you don’t want to buy a new longboard just to find better ABEC ratings in bearings, invest in the bearings only and replace them with the older ones.
-Here are some of the best longboard bearings to help you gain more speed.

 4. Upgrade the Wheels